 Sunday, October 2, 2016 6:27pm by Pressparty

-Exclusive interview with Rebecca Ferguson about new album 'Superwoman' and the inspiration behind its tracklisting
+Exclusive interview with Rebecca Ferguson on new album 'Superwoman' and its tracklisting

-This week we were fortunate enough to be given an interview with an artist whom we’ve greatly admired since her big break on The X Factor UK in 2010... the amazingly talented, Rebecca Ferguson.
+This week we were given an interview with an artist whom we’ve greatly admired since her big break on The X Factor UK in 2010... the amazingly talented, Rebecca Ferguson.

-We were ushered into a quiet room, where we excitedly awaited with her friendly team.
-10 minutes later, the gorgeous Rebecca Ferguson entered, with a smile so big and warm, that she immediately made us feel at ease, despite her budding legend status.
+We were ushered into a quiet room, where we awaited with her friendly team.
+10 minutes later, the gorgeous Rebecca Ferguson entered with a beaming smile that immediately made us feel at ease, despite her budding legend status.

 The interview was to talk about Rebecca’s highly anticipated, upcoming fourth studio album, ‘Superwoman’.
 The record is the follow-up to 'Lady Sings The Blues'.
 We wanted to address the inspiration behind it, knowing she has gone through an extremely tough relationship break-up and been forced to rebuild a new life with her family.
-As any hands-on, single-mother to three little 'uns will appreciate, it’s not easy being on your own, but if you can imagine balancing a busy career on top of that, it will give you a greater understanding and respect for what a truly strong and remarkable young lady Rebecca Ferguson really is.
+As any hands-on, single-mother of three children will appreciate, it’s not easy bringing them up on your own, but if you can imagine balancing a busy career on top of that, it will give you a greater understanding and respect for what a truly strong and remarkable young woman Rebecca Ferguson really is.

 When we ask Rebecca if she is aware of the effect her music and voice have on others, she replies: “Sometimes, when I’m on stage, I can see someone become emotional.
 I saw one person cry.”

-Her handsome brother Sam, who closely works alongside his sis, added that some of the audience at her recent showcase left as they were crying.
+Her handsome brother Sam, who closely works alongside her, added that some of the audience at her recent showcase left because they started crying.

 ‘Superwoman’ comprises of 12 tracks that fold neatly into each other like chapters of a book.
 All, in our humble opinion, worthy of becoming acclaimed classics, so we have decided to go through them track-by-track for you: